agustinmista/positron/README.md

   + Send request data: some endpoints require JSON data to be sent in the request body.
 Positron lets you add this data using key/value pairs.

 * Custom notification handlers: if your request returns some useful data, you can write a custom response handler to get a system notification when the shortcut is triggered.
-This can be used to, for instance, get state of a sensor or read events.
+This can be used to, for instance, get the state of a sensor or read events.

   + To implement a custom notification handler, you simply need provide an anonymous function of type: